 Outreach Services for Syrian & Iraqi Refugees

-More than 154,000 refugees were registered with UNHCR at the end of October 2012, and an additional 85,000 were living in Zaatari Camp.
-Through the outreach volunteers, UNHCR assists Iraqi and Syrian refugees in Jordan and directs them to available services such as health care, legal protection and other programs to improve quality of life.
+As of May 2013, more than 375,000 refugees were registered with UNHCR, with nearly 170,000 residing in Za’tari Camp.
+Through outreach, volunteers assist Iraqi and Syrian refugees and direct them to services such as healthcare, legal aid, protection, and other programs.
 The outreach program enables UNHCR to understand and address the needs of a changing and cautious refugee population.

-Training & Awareness Building: Awareness and training sessions are organized and implemented by volunteers and community advisory committee members.
-Topics have included leadership skills, advocacy, gender in development, conflict and negotiation skills, project cycle management, proposal writing, enterprise monitoring, evaluation tools, human and refugee rights, protection and legal issues.
+Training & Awareness Building: Awareness and training sessions are organized and implemented by volunteers and CAC members.
+Topics include leadership skills, advocacy, gender in development, conflict and negotiation skills, proposal writing, evaluation tools, human and refugee rights, and protection and legal issues.

-Quick Impact Projects: Community advisory committees and community based organization members play a strategic role in identifying relevant, small scale Quick Impact Projects (QIP) within each of the communities and mobilizes Syrians to implement such initiatives with minimal associated costs
+Quick Impact Projects (QIPs): Community advisory committees and community-based organization members, together with local municipalities, play a strategic role in identifying relevant, small-scale, quick-impact projects within each of the communities and encourage refugees to be involved in supporting their host community.

-The Outreach Services for Iraqi Refugees project is funded by UNHCR and managed by IRD.
-It is scheduled to run January–December 2013.
+The Outreach Services for Syrian & Iraqi Refugees (OSIR-5) project is funded by UNHCR and managed by IRD.
+It is scheduled to run from January to December 2013.